WalkerMills/network_simulator/README.md

 ## Documentation

 This project is documented using Sphinx, a documentation generator.
-To install Sphinx on Ubuntu:
+To install Sphinx on Ubuntu
 ```
 # apt-get install python3-sphinx -y
 ```

-On Arch Linux:
+On Arch Linux
 ```
 # pacman -S python-sphinx --noconfirm
 ```
 To build the documentation, simply run
 ```
 $ make html